tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/data-storytelling-plotly-R.md

 With the basics in place, our `plotly` scatter plot currently showcases the relationship between GDP and life expectancy through interactive, hoverable points.
 However, the simultaneous display of data across all years can create a visually cluttered experience.
 The next step is to add: **_Animation_**. `plotly`'s animation capabilities can transform these static visualizations into dynamic narratives, effectively illustrating changes over time.

 ### Implementing Animations in Plotly
-To animate data using `plotly`, there are two main steps to follow:
+To animate data using `plotly`, there are two steps to follow:

 **Step 1: Organizing Data with the Frame Argument**